Germany Travel Guide

 How to Stay Safe in Germany

-Germany has a lot of incredible hikes.
-Just be sure to check conditions before you hike and, if you’re hiking alone, let someone know beforehand.
+Germany has many incredible hikes.
+Check conditions before you hike, and if you’re hiking alone, let someone know beforehand.

 If you experience an emergency, dial 112 for assistance.